emnify/product-docs/docs/glossary.md

 The [company](#company-account) (or subsidiary, branch, division, department, etc.) associated with a [workspace](#workspace).

 :::info
-Information on your organization, employees, subscriptions, and more are available in the emnify Portal under [**Workspace settings**](https://portal.emnify.com/organisation-settings/).
+Information on your organization, users, subscriptions, and more are available in the emnify Portal under [**Workspace settings**](https://portal.emnify.com/organisation-settings/).
 :::

 ## OTA